simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 **Versioning:** several instances of the configuration can exist in different storage slots.
 (The number of slots is up to the client and storage size; it is also up to the client application to use this feature.
 A straightforward use of slots is to always store a new configuration in the next slot, and revert to the previous or saved default if something does not work.)
 One headache of cross-compilation and diverse environments (8 bit, 16 bit, and 32 bit microcontrollers are encouraged) is that this slot size is hard to compute statically.
 Instead, this is done at setup time, using the scanning iterator walk the configuration and calculate the slot size.

 By design, the accessor is implemented to minimize the amount of variable memory used and move as much information about the schema structure into instruction memory; microcontrollers tend to have more instruction space available.
-It also reuses the accessor function across multiple uses; a schema-specific compilation of the protocol and storage code would likely duplicate this information, taking up more space.
+It also reuses the accessor function across multiple uses; a schema-specific compilation duplicates this information in the protocol and storage code, taking up more space.
+(The support code for the schema may be significant compared to this duplication.

 ## Protocol
 The serial protocol is designed to be compact, memory-safe, resilient against packet alignment and mis-programming, and easy to program and verify.
 The host initiates all interactions, and implements the complex aspects of the read and update state machines.